-Applying for free and reduced-price school meals is an easy, quick way to provide your child with healthy meals every day.
-All you have to do is check your qualifications, request an application, and return the completed form to your child’s school.
+Applying for free and reduced-price school meals is a simple and effective way to provide your child with healthy meals every day.
+Once you confirm that you qualify, you can request an application and then return the completed form to your child’s school.

 Applying for free and reduced-price school meals doesn’t just mean affordable food; it can provide your child all kinds of hidden benefits you may have never considered!
 Read on to find out how you can apply today and take advantage of a boost any family could use.